GooeyTuxedo/beam_flow/docs/testing/overview.md

 # LiveView test
 @tag :liveview
 test "filters posts by status", do: # ...

-# E2E test
-@tag :e2e
-test "author can create and edit posts", do: # ...
 ```

 This allows running specific test types: